When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

 \subsubsection{Impact on patches of different fixing scopes}

-Based on the scope of fixed code, patches can be categorized as single-edit or multiple-edit patches.
-In particular, according to the granularity of edited code elements, we categorize patches as: (1) patches editing single class (denoted as \scpatch{}) v.s. patches editing multiple classes (denoted as \mcpatch{}), (2) patches editing single method (denoted as \smpatch{}) v.s. patches editing multiple methods (denoted as \mmpatch{}), and (3) patches editing single statement (denoted as \sspatch{}) v.s. patches editing multiple statements (denoted as \mspatch{}).
+Based on the scope of fixed code, all the generated patches can be categorized as single-edit or multiple-edit patches.
+In particular, according to the granularity of edited code elements, we categorize patches as: (1) patches editing single class (denoted as \scpatch{}) v.s. patches editing multiple classes (denoted as \mcpatch{})\Comment{change the symbols into $\mathbb{P}_{C}$ and $\mathbb{P}_{\vec{C}}$?}, (2) patches editing single method (denoted as \smpatch{}) v.s. patches editing multiple methods (denoted as \mmpatch{}), and (3) patches editing single statement (denoted as \sspatch{}) v.s. patches editing multiple statements (denoted as \mspatch{}).

-Figure~\ref{fig:ratio2} is a stacked bar plot for the ratio of patch categories of different fixing code scopes.
-The figure shows that the majority of generated patches are single-edit patches, especially when edited code elements are at coarser granularities (i.e., class or method).
+Figure~\ref{fig:ratio2} presents the ratio of patch categories of different fixing code scopes.
+It shows that the majority of generated patches are single-edit patches, especially when edited code elements are at coarser granularities (i.e., class or method).

 Table~\ref{table:rq2_edit} presents the reduction achieved by RTS at the corresponding granularity on single-edit and multiple-edit patches.
 For example, the cell in the column ``\rtsclass{}'' and the row ``Lang'' means that on Lang \rtsclass{} can reduce 21.83\% and 27.36\% of test executions on patches that edit multiple classes (\mcpatch{}) and on patches that edit single class (\scpatch{}), respectively.
 Based on the table, at most cases, RTS can reduce more test executions on single-edit patches than multiple-edit patches.
 The reason is that multiple-edit patches often involve more code elements and thus are covered by more tests, resulting in a lower ratio of reduction.
 Note there are several counter cases, e.g., on Closure the reduction on multiple-statement patches is much larger than on single-statement patches (55.06\% v.s.
 17.34\%).
 We find that at these cases a considerable ratio of generated multiple-edit patches have stronger fixing capabilities (i.e., belong to \stopppatch{} or \plausiblepatch{}) and thus exhibit a higher reduction.